rtgodwin/rtgodwin.github.io/dnd/session8.md

 toc: false
 ---

+## Changes

+- Dalakhar stumbled upon the stone fragment and hastily headed to Backwash BnB.
+Maybe Renaer knows something, tried to dissuade Dalakhar?
+- Maybe skip the whole Nimblewright fiasco
+- Get the first 1/4 in Gralhund Villa
+- Hear a screm outside the Villa

 ## [Emerald Enclave](https://www.dndbeyond.com/sources/wdh/trollskull-alley#EmeraldEnclave) - Cat quest for Oleander / Mirage

 Visited by a white cat that speaks the following message in a melodious male voice: